Ercole amante (Bembo): Synopsis

+Ercole loves Iole, who is in love with his son Hyllo.
+Venere tries to help Ercole by casting a spell on Iole, but Giunone opposes them.
+Iole, seeking revenge for her father’s death, tries to kill Ercole, but he mistakes Hyllo as the attacker.
+Dejanira pleads for Hyllo, and Iole agrees to accept Ercole if he spares her beloved.
+Hyllo, despairing, attempts suicide but is saved by Nettuno.
+Iole and Dejanira believe Hyllo dead.
+Iole's father’s ghost appears, warning Iole she should not marry Ercole.Venere, however, uses an enchanted chair to make Iole feel affection for Ercole.
+Meanwhile, Licco has Iole give Ercole a poisoned shirt, which kills him.
+Giunone triumphs, reuniting Hyllo and Iole.

 Act I

 Ercole (Hercules) has defeated the Kingdom of Oechalia and killed its ruler, Eutyro.
 Ercole loves Eutyro's daughter Iole, but she is betrothed to Ercole's son Hyllo.
 Venere (Venus), goddess of love, arrives with the Graces and decides to help Ercole win Iole by casting a spell on her.
 Hearing of Venere's work, the goddess Giunone (Juno) decides to thwart Venere and Ercole.

 Act II

 The lovers Hyllo and Iole learn of Ercole's interest in her.
 Giunone sings that she will stop Venere.
 Pasithea, one of the Graces, goes to the cave of Sleep to seek his help in Venere's plans.

 Act III

 Ercole is in a deep slumber.
 Iole moves to kill Ercole, seeking to avenge her father.
 Ercole is awakened by the god Mercurio (Mercury).
 Ercole believes Hyllo was trying to kill him and wants his son dead.
 Dejanira, Ercole's wife, pleads for their son.
 Iole promises she will accept Ercole if he will spare Hyllo.
 Ercole exiles his wife and orders Hyllo confined to a tower overlooking the ocean.